 The Department can not guarantee master’s students graduate assistantship positions at time of admission, however, opportunities for research and teaching assistantships may become available throughout your degree program.
-Additionally, accepted students are welcome to seek research or teaching assistant positions through individual academic units at time of admission.
-If seeking employment in this capacity, students will need to work with the Departmental Program Coordinator, Ms. Victoria Houghton, to identify and apply for these opportunities.
+Additionally, accepted campus students are welcome to seek research or teaching assistant positions through individual academic units at time of admission.
+If seeking employment in this capacity, students will need to work with the Departmental Program Coordinator, Mrs. Victoria Houghton, to identify and apply for these opportunities.

 Below is a list of possible offices and contacts to aid students in their search:

 The College of Public Health and Health Professions offers a few, highly-selective scholarship opportunities.
 For more information about eligibility and deadlines, or to apply, please visit the College scholarship website.

 Below is a list of unique fellowship and grant opportunities for graduate students.

 - AAUW Financial aid for Female Graduate Students

 - APHL Environmental Public Health Lab Fellowship

 - Bridge to the Doctorate Fellowship (BD)

 - CDC Science Ambassador Fellowship